jamesbaldwin05/data-science-teaching-cosine/modules/beginner/02_basic_maths_for_data_science.md

 ## Probability

-**What/Why:** The math of uncertainty—quantifying how likely events are.
-Essential for modeling randomness, making predictions, and drawing conclusions from incomplete information.
+**What:** The math of uncertainty—quantifying how likely events are.
+**Why:** Essential for modeling randomness, making predictions, and drawing conclusions from incomplete information.

 ### Basic Probability Rules